 Click Next to continue.

-A message displays to let you know that you and Barracuda Sentinel have taken care of this issue.
+A message displays to let you know that you and Impersonation Protection have taken care of this issue.

 The incident is listed on the Incidents tab after you complete step 4 of the wizard (step 12 above).